Fast Track Programs: Save Time and Money

 The 3+3 program also provides generous scholarship support for students once they start at Stetson University, reducing the overall cost associated with obtaining both degrees.
 Once admitted into the 3+3 program, students will be paired with a student, graduate and/or faculty member from the Stetson University College of Law who will serve as a mentor.

-Interested students must meet the program's eligibility requirements, as outlined in the Stetson University Catalog.
+Interested students must meet the program's eligibility requirements, as outlined below:

 4+3 Direct Admission to the College of Law